Camila Cabello Shows Her Support For International Women’s Day With An Empowering Outfit

 “Queen of supporting other women,” one person commented.
 “Except when it’s Normani,” another user replied.

 Normani was among the five women who once starred in the pop and R&B girls group.
-She was joined by Cabello, Normani, Lauren Jauregui, Ally Brooke and Dinah Jane.
-During a recent candid interview, Normani opened up about how she felt about some of Cabello’s racist posts that resurfaced last year.
-The posts were made on a Tumblr account Cabello had when she was 14-years-old.
+She was joined by Cabello, Lauren Jauregui, Ally Brooke, and Dinah Jane.
+During a recent candid interview, Normani opened up about some of Cabello’s alleged racist posts that resurfaced last year.
+The posts were made on a Tumblr account Cabello had when she was 14 years old.
 She has since apologized, but Normani admits she was still extremely hurt and shocked by the controversial posts, as The Inquisitr previously reported.

 “It took days for her to acknowledge what I was dealing with online and then years for her to take responsibility for the offensive tweets that recently resurfaced.
 Whether or not it was her intention, this made me feel like I was second to the relationship that she had with her fans,” Normani said.